Mimer SoftRadio - Large Systems

 The base stations can be connected together through the use of Mimer CrossPatch making part of the system, or all of the system, into one large radio coverage area.

-Typical setup for an MPT1327-system.
+Typical setup for a security dispatch centre.
 Instead of each operator having one radio in front of him.
 Everyone can use all radios.
 The radios them selves are placed in a data rack instead of taking up desk space.

 There is also an extra radio connected to a Mimer StatusLog that collects all status calls, alarm calls and voice call requests.
 Helping the operators to answer calls and alarms in the right order.